annaesvensson/yellow-help/yellow-task-list.md

 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
 - [x] Updated maintain extension, better process for experimental and maintained extensions.
 Less confusing.
 - [x] Updated maintain extension, changed status value from available to maintained.
 For more consistency.
-- [x] Updated Markdown extension, improved email handling for long TLD.
-TLD with more than 3 characters.
 - [x] Updated Markdown extension, syntax for collapsible blocks was added.
 Users can show/hide details.
 - [x] Updated Markdown extension, syntax for general blocks has changed.
 Make it more intuitive.
+- [x] Updated Markdown extension, improved handling for empty table headers.
+Give designers more options for themes.
+- [x] Updated Markdown extension, improved handling for long top domains.
+TLDs can have more than 3 characters.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced.
 Less troubleshooting.
 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.